 The scorekeeper, a student employee, shrank two inches just flipping the scoreboard and absorbing all that heat.
 Probably a good thing there is not a strong student employee union, what with the work conditions being just a degree or two below unbearable.

-The athletes were poised but moved rather slow.
+The athletes were skilled, but moved rather slow.
 A dive into the sand by an over-excited player who goes by JJ, resulted in sand sticking to his damp face, peppering his tanned skin with white mascara under and over his sunglasses.
-His play on the other side of the net, Dawson Wilson, chided him “You got your face paint on.”
+One of the players on the other side of the net, Dawson Wilson, chided him “You got your face paint on.”

 Landry Webster forgot her shades.
-When she played into the sun, she positioned her head just right so that the large strap of cotton that anchors the net made a stripe of shade across her eyes while she waited on a serve.
+Playing into the sun, she positioned her head just right so that the large strap of cotton that anchors the net made a stripe of shade across her eyes while she waited on a serve.

 If you ask the teams if they actually have a name, they shrug.
 “Not really”.
 They just come out and play because they love it and they have no sense.
 They probably had their team identity baked right out of them in that sun.